 Methods: This was a prospective, longitudinal, non-randomized study.
 The study groups consisted of 30, 29, and 41 children, respectively.
 The axial length (AL) was measured during 2 years after recruitment and lens fitting.

-Results: The baseline refractive sphere was correlated significantly (r2=0.542; P<0.0001) with the amount of myopia progression before baseline.
+Results: The baseline refractive sphere was correlated significantly (rs=0.542; P<0.0001) with the amount of myopia progression before baseline.
 After 2 years, the mean myopia progression values for the SRRG, OK, and SV groups were -0.56±0.51, -0.32±0.53, and -0.98±0.58 diopter, respectively.
 The results represent reductions in myopic progression of 43% and 67% for the SRRG and OK groups, respectively, compared to the SV group.
 The AL increased more in the SV group compared to the SRRG and OK groups, with 27% and 38% lower axial elongation, respectively, compared to the SV group at the 2-year visit (P=0.08).

 Conclusion: The SRRG lens significantly decreased AL elongation compared to the SV control group.
 The SRRG lens was similarly effective to OK in preventing myopia progression in myopic children and adolescent.